Oil little changed as U.S.-Iran dispute supports, trade war weighs

 NEW YORK (Reuters) - Oil futures were steady on Tuesday as the prospect of mounting U.S.-Iran tensions disrupting supply was offset by concerns that a lengthy trade war between Washington and Beijing would limit crude demand.

-Brent crude futures settled at $72.18 a barrel, gaining 21 cents.
 U.S. West Texas Intermediate (WTI) crude futures settled at $62.99 a barrel, down 11 cents ahead of the front month contract for June delivery expiring on Tuesday.
 The July contract settled at $63.13 a barrel.

+WTI fell slightly in post-settlement trade following industry group the American Petroleum Institute’s data showing that U.S. crude stockpiles rose unexpectedly last week, by 2.4 million barrels, compared with analysts’ expectations for a decrease of 599,000 barrels.
+[API/S] [EIA/S]

+The market will next watch for the U.S Energy Information Administration oil stockpiles report due on Wednesday morning.

 U.S. President Donald Trump on Monday threatened Iran with “great force” if it attacked U.S. interests in the Middle East.